juxt/aero/README.md

   (get-in config [:webserver :port]))
 ```

-This way, you build a simple layer of indirection to insulate the parts
-of your program that access configuration from the evolving structure of
-the configuration file.
-If your configuration structure changes, you
-only have to change the wrappers, rather than locate and update all the
-places in your code where configuration is accessed.
+This way, you build a simple layer of indirection to insulate the parts of your program that access configuration from the evolving structure of the configuration file.
+If your configuration structure changes, you only have to change the wrappers, rather than locate and update all the places in your code where configuration is accessed.

-Your program should call the `config` function, usually with an argument
-specifying the configuration profile.
-It then returned value passes the
-returned value through functions or via lexical scope (possibly
+Your program should call the `config` function, usually with an argument specifying the configuration profile.
+It then returned value passes the returned value through functions or via lexical scope (possibly components).

-components).
+### Using Aero with Plumatic schema

+Aero has frictionless integration with [Plumatic Schema](https://github.com/plumatic/schema).
+If you wish, specify your configuration schemas and run `check` or `validate` against the data returned from `read-config`.

 ### Using Aero with components